albertogd/gitops-for-organizations/README.md

 ## Overview

 “Gitops for organizations” is a solution for provisioning and configuring Openshift clusters using Red Hat products (ACM and Openshift Gitops), allowing the use of any orchestrator (AAP/Tower, Service Now, Jenkins…).
 In this solution, Git is the central integration point and the source of truth.
-ACM will be used for provisioning and applying policies, and Openshift Gitops (ArgoCD) as Continuous Delivery tool for applying all the configuration to each Openshift clusters.
+ACM will be used for provisioning and applying policies, and Openshift Gitops (ArgoCD) as Continuous Delivery tool for applying all the configuration to each Openshift cluster.

 ![Openshift Gitops Overview](img/gitops-for-organization-overview.png)